Buying a 2017 Honda Pilot, and saving $2250 off of MSRP.

 Buying a 2009 Honda CR-V, and saving $6000 off of MSRP.

-The Wholesale Price Report makes most of key negotiation information, such as dealer invoice price and incentive programs transparent to the car buyer, resulting to a virtually stress-free transaction process for myself.
+The Wholesale Price Report makes most of key negotiation information, such as the dealer invoice price and incentive programs transparent to the car buyer, resulting to a virtually stress-free transaction process for myself.

 THOMSON from MARKHAM, ON

 Buying a 2008 Honda CR-V, and saving $3000 off of MSRP.

 Things get very straightforward.
 I just showed the report from Carcostcanada and offered a reasonable margin to the dealer.
 After 5 minutes discussion with his boss, the sales rep came back to us and accepted our price.
 A $38 Report is very valuable and the most important thing is, it saved a lot of precious time on price negotiation.

 Buying a 2012 Honda Civic Cpe, and saving $500 off of MSRP.

 This is the first salesperson I've seen who hasn't treated me like a kid, just because I look young.